hightemp/hightemp/awesome/awesome-ai.md

     - "Road to Sora" Paper Reading List https://ghost.oxen.ai/road-to-sora-reading-list/
     - Understanding Large Language Models -- A Transformative Reading List https://sebastianraschka.com/blog/2023/llm-reading-list.html
     - Outline of Reading List https://www.advtopicsindeeplearning.com/reading-list.html
+- arxiv
+    - What do tokens know about their characters and how do they know it? https://arxiv.org/abs/2206.02608
 - Остальное
     - Tokenization in large language models, explained https://seantrott.substack.com/p/tokenization-in-large-language-models
     - Large language models, explained with a minimum of math and jargon https://seantrott.substack.com/p/large-language-models-explained